Requirements for Competitive Quotes

 Competitive quotes must be solicited from the identified suppliers based on a clear and accurate description of the requirements for the material, product or services to be procured.
 As much as practical, quotes should be for comparable goods and services so a direct comparison can be made.

-Department of Materials Management Buyers can assist in soliciting quotes, or, if necessary, facilitate a formal bid process.
+Purchasing Buyers can assist in soliciting quotes, or, if necessary, facilitate a formal bid process.
 Direct participation by the requester and other departmental or organizational personnel will be necessary to determine requirements and solicit quotes/bids.

-Note that the final selection of a supplier need not be based solely on price.
+The final selection of a supplier need not be based solely on price.
 Other factors can be considered, but the rationale for the final decision must be documented and included with the requisition.

 Sole Source Justification